theodesp/codethat/content/tutorial/lets-implement-a-bloom-filter-in-go/index.md

 author: "Theo"
 date: 2017-12-12T14:15:59-06:00
 title: "Let's Implement a Bloom Filter in Go"
-summary: "Learn more about Bloom filters by implementing one"
+summary: "Learn more about Bloom filters by implementing one."
 weight: 30
 tags: [
     "go",